Polo & the Pampas: The ‘Sport of Kings’ in Argentina

 Figueras was one of 600 people to attend Prince Harry and Megan Markel’s royal wedding.

-He’s also a bit of a celebrity schmoozer (according to meany Ellen DeGeneres in this clip) with some of his hundreds of horses named for pop stars such as Shakira and Beyonce.
+He’s also a bit of a celebrity schmoozer (according to meany Ellen DeGeneres in this clip) with some of his hundreds of horses named in honor of pop stars such as Shakira and Beyonce.

-⇒ Ask us about a fun day of Polo Day & Asado (bbq) at an estancia outside Buenos Aires or see a professional polo game live in Buenos Aires.
+⇒ Book a fun day of Polo Day & Asado (bbq) at an estancia outside Buenos Aires or see a professional polo game live in Buenos Aires.

 Pato, Polo & the Pampas